Monday, April 1, 2013

 “You can safely assume that you've created God in your own image when it turns out that God hates all the same people you do.”

 In thinking of this over the years, I've come to realize something important.
 It's actually something that's pretty basic, as well.
-All writing is all about crossing boundaries.
+All writing is about crossing boundaries.
 Good writers learn how to inhabit the skins of others--even those whose life experiences are very different from their own.
 So, in a very real sense, the skills you need to successfully write across cultures are the same skills you need to master in order to be a good writer regardless of your subject.

 Because let's face it: we live in an increasingly multicultural world and if we are to write within this world, we must learn these skills.
 How can we possibly write of a world in which all characters share our own cultural perspective?
 Jane Austin might have been able to do it from a comfortable perch in her country parlor but we, in today's world, cannot.
 To do so, we would have to lock ourselves in our writing rooms and never emerge because today's world is everywhere reflective of a multitude of cultural perspectives.
 And it's not our job to amalgamate these.
 It's our job, as writers, to mine the gems we find there and let each shine of its own light.